brnakin/parkinsons-voice/PROJECT_REPORT.md

 - Consensus feature selection improved robustness

 **Clinical Impact Potential**:
 The model demonstrates strong potential for real-world screening applications, with performance characteristics suitable for early detection programs.
-The combination of high sensitivity and explainable predictions supports clinical decision-making and patient care.
+The combination of excellent sensitivity (97.7%) and good specificity (85.7%) with explainable predictions supports clinical decision-making and patient care.

 **Project Timeline**: Successfully completed all 7 major workflow phases with 30 trained models, comprehensive evaluation, and clinical interpretation, demonstrating the effectiveness of the systematic approach to medical machine learning applications.